Indianapolis Colts vs. Jacksonville Jaguars NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Indianapolis and its opponents have gone over the current 47.5-point total in six of 10 games (60%) this season.

-- Jacksonville and its opponents have combined to score more than 47.5 points in three of eight games this season.
+- Sunday's over/under is 3.8 points higher than the combined 43.7 PPG average of the two teams.

-- The two teams combine to score 43.7 points per game, 3.8 less than the over/under in this contest.
+- The 49.8 points per game these two squads have surrendered to opponents this season are 2.3 more than the 47.5 total in this contest.

-- These two squads surrender a combined 49.8 points per game, 2.3 more than this contest's over/under.

 - The Colts and their opponents score an average of 46.3 points per game, 1.2 fewer than Sunday's total.